pmilovanov/frankenfrank/prompts/make-dialogues-frank-rehash.md

-I will give you some dialogues in Chinese, and I want you to make new dialogues that contain ONLY the words that are in the original dialogues.
+I will give you some dialogues in Chinese, and I want you to make new dialogues that containing ONLY the words that are in the original dialogues.
 You will output the new dialogues in the format below:

 ```
 {